About...

 We believe that acceptance into the family of God and eternal salvation can only be secured by believing in and by faith accepting and receiving the Lord Jesus Christ as personal Sin-bearer, Lord and Savior.

-To date, I have not reviewed the 2020 version.
 Information from the publisher (Lockman Foundation) states that the 2020 update stays "Gender-accurate," but the new version replaces the generic male pronoun with modern grammatical form.
 See the detailed Lockman article on NASB 2020 gender renderings.
 I don't like this trend in translations, but I understand it.
-Both my trust of the Lockman Foundation and the detailed explanations provided in the linked article make me optimistic about the 2020 update.
+My check against the Colorado Springs Guidelines for gender translation showed 88% compliance, which is actually very good.
+With only one exception of translating "man" as "person," the violations were instances Rule A3, translating "man" as "mankind" or "human" in regard to the human race (which makes sense in modern English, but is not a literal rendering).